0 Part Course |

 Counterparty Credit Risk in OTC Derivatives

-• How Credit Risk in Derivatives are measured
+• How is Credit Risk in Derivatives measured?

-• Basic CVA and DVA Counterparty Credit Risk calculations
+• Basic calculations in CVA and DVA Counterparty Credit Risk

 • Measuring CCR (Counterparty Credit Risk)